 Michael has a Master of Fine Arts in Children’s Writing (and Creative Nonfiction) from Chatham University.
-He is currently a stay-at-home dad, living near Chicago, IL with his awesome wife and children.
+He is currently an outreach educator, living near Kansas City, MO with his awesome wife and children.

 Michael has been a 1st & 2nd & 6th & 7th & 8th grade classroom teacher.
-He was trained in the Six Traits of writing as well as reading and writing workshop methods (he has a huge educational crush on Nancie Atwell).
+He was trained in the Six Traits of writing as well as reading and writing workshop methods (he loves the work of Nancie Atwell).

 Seriously.
 Kids love him.

 So do teachers.
 And principals.
 And custodians.
 And lunch ladies.
 And lunch gentlemen.

 Michael believes children’s writing is serious fun.
 He strives to put fun and funny first, but also recognizes that his favorite stories have depth.
 He loves the revision process and values quality feedback.